How to Write an Effective Job Description

 - Manages development of advertising and various marketing collateral materials.

-This section describes the minimum knowledge, skills, and abilities that are required to perform the job.
+This section describes the minimum knowledge, skills, and abilities.
 This information helps determine if the candidates are minimally qualified.
-Avoid arbitrary requirements that are difficult to validate.
+However, avoid arbitrary requirements that are difficult to validate.

 Include only the minimally acceptable requirements.
-Do not inflate requirements.
+Moreover, do not inflate requirements and be specific and realistic.

-Do not consider the particular education, experience, or skill level of current jobholders.
+It’s important to remember not to consider the education, experience, or skill level of current jobholders.
 Include only what the job actually requires.

 Requirements should include: